 Studentenvoorzieningen) to help students with issues involving admission, transfer to another study programme / institute or the termination of their institution-specific section and a study programme-specific section.

-The charter containing the rights and obligations of students, divided into an Students' Charter scheme
+The charter containing the rights and obligations of students, divided into an Students' Charter scheme entrepreneurs to combine entrepreneurship and study.

 Student entrepreneur